sumitgouthaman/onebusaway-chrome-angular2/README.md

 ### Important notes
 - Only the Puget Sound region is tested at the moment.
-- Unit tests don't work.
-They are auto-generated versions from Angular CLI.

 ### OneBusAway
 - This app is powered by the [OneBusAway API](https://onebusaway.org/).